Kiwi fruit benefits: skin, gut, and immunity

 Actazin, a powerful prebiotic, feeds the beneficial strains of bacteria in the gut, allowing them to populate and thrive.
 Actazin also contains the proteolytic enzyme actinidin, a potent polyphenolic proven to boost antioxidant capacity within the digestive tract, regulating bowel function and enhancing protein digestion.

-We hope you've learnt something new today about this under-rated fruit!
+We hope you've learnt something new today about this underrated fruit!

 References → 1